codeforbtv/strategic-plan/index.md

 ### Mission

 The mission of Code for BTV is to develop, deploy, and maintain modern civic software and infrastructure for the benefit of communities in the Burlington, Vermont metropolitan area.
 Domain-specific civic software will be created for the organizations served.
 These organizations will be encouraged to open their data allowing for an infrastructure of open data to emerge as more-and-more organizations are served.
+Code, practices, and data will be openly available as templates for other communities looking to solve similar domain-specific problems.

 ### Background